Almost local metrics on shape space of hypersurfaces in n-space: INTRODUCTION

-In section \ref{geodesic_distance} some estimates for geodesic distance on $B_i(M,\mathbb R^n)$ are given: Two area swept out bounds, and Lipschitz continuity of $\sqrt{\on{Vol}(M)}$.
-In addition we compare the almost local metrics to the Fr\'echet metric.
+Almost local metrics are generalized to higher dimensions.
+Some estimates for geodesic distance on shape space are proven.
+They show that almost local metrics with suitable functions $\Ph$ overcome the degeneracy of the $L^2$ metric.
+In addition, almost local metrics are compared to the Fr\'echet metric.